Complete classification of planar p-elasticae: Introduction

 \begin{theorem}[Closed planar $p$-elastica: Theorem \ref{thm:classify-closed}] Let $p\in(1,\infty)$ and $\gamma$ be a closed planar $p$-elastica.
 Then $\gamma$ is either a circle or a figure-eight $p$-elastica, possibly multiply covered. \end{theorem}

 This result directly extends the classical case $p=2$ (see e.g.\ \cite[Theorem 0.1]{LS_85}).
 In particular all flat-core solutions are ruled out.
+The figure-eight $p$-elastica tends to a double-line as $p\to1$ and to a double-circle as $p\to\infty$ (see also \cite[Theorem 1.5]{MYarXiv2209}, and \cite{Mos22} for $p=\infty$.)
 In our subsequent paper \cite{MYarXiv2209} our formulae are also applied to classify all $p$-elasticae under the so-called pinned boundary condition.

 The regularity results are also useful in various contexts.
 In our third paper \cite{MYarXiv2301} the general $C^2$-regularity plays a crucial role to study stability of $p$-elasticae.
 The optimal regularity results would be informative for studying gradient flows, of second order \cite{NP20, OPW20} and of fourth order \cite{BHV, BVH, OW23} (called $p$-elastic flow).
 In the classical case $p=2$ many results about smooth convergence to elasticae as time goes to infinity are already known, in particular for elastic flows of fourth order; see the survey \cite{MPP21} and references therein (and also \cite{Wen, OW23} for second-order flows).
 In contrast, for $p\neq2$, long-time behavior is less understood, and the only known results seem to be recent sub-convergence results \cite{NP20,BHV}; the former \cite{NP20} is about (at least) $W^{2,p}$-weak convergence of a second-order gradient flow for $\Theta$-networks; the latter \cite{BHV} is about $W^{2,p}$-strong convergence of a fourth-order $p$-elastic flow for closed curves with $p\geq 2$.
 Our results already ensure that the topology of general convergence cannot be better than the ``$W^{m_p,r_p}$-type regularity'' in the wavelike case of Theorems \ref{thm:Optimal_regularity_1} and \ref{thm:Optimal_regularity_2}.
+We conjecture that this $W^{m_p,r_p}$-type regularity is indeed the optimal convergence topology for $p$-elastic flows.

 Finally we discuss the structure of this paper while mentioning the main stream and key ideas of our proof.

 In Section \ref{chap:ELeq} we transform the condition for a curve to be a critical point into a weak form of the Euler--Lagrange equation in terms of curvature, while establishing the $L^\infty$-regularity of the curvature so that the weak form is well defined.
 In Section \ref{sect:p-Jacobi} we introduce $p$-elliptic integrals and functions, and then verify that they indeed solve the above Euler--Lagrange equation for curvature (up to the choice of suitable coefficients).
 In \cite{nabe14} Watanabe used two types of $p$-elliptic integrals $\E_{1,p}$ and $\E_{2,p}$.
 Based on this idea, we introduce two types of amplitude functions $\amcn$ and $\amdn$, and independently use them to introduce the new $p$-elliptic functions $\cn_p$ and $\dn_p$.
 In Section \ref{sect:mainthm} we give a full classification of all solutions in terms of an initial value problem for curvature (Theorem \ref{thm:k-classify}) by ensuring that no other solutions exist than the solutions obtained above by $p$-elliptic functions.
 Our proof here is inspired by the transformation used by Shioji--Watanabe \cite{SW20}.
 More precisely, if we let $w:=|k|^{p-2}k$, then equation \eqref{Teq:sw20-1.2} is (again formally) transformed into the semilinear equation